-- produce the largest fruit and are grown
+- produces the largest

 fruit and is grown for the fresh plum market in the United States.

-'Santa Rosa' 300 chill hours, self-fruitful.
+'Santa Rosa' 300 chill hours, self-fruitful, very

 fruit, used for jams and jellies.

-Prunus domestica x armeniaca: Pluot
+Prunus salicina x armeniaca: Pluot

-three-quarters European Plum and one-quarter Apricot.
+three-quarters Japanese Plum and one-quarter Apricot.

-'Flavor Grenade' 200-300 chill hours,
+'Flavor Grenade' 300-400 chill hours,

 cross-pollinate with another plum or pluot.